 If somebody walks by with muscular arms, you automatically imagine they’ve done a lot of bicep curls.
-It’s inevitable: the iconic movement is well known to help gym bunnies sculpt large and strong arms.
+It’s inevitable: the iconic movement is well known to help gym bunnies sculpt large and strong arms, and is widely considered to be one of the best bicep exercises you can do.
 But just how true is this - and where should we start when it comes to arm exercises with weights?

 Your upper arms consist of biceps (the muscles on your arms facing inside, the same way as your chest) and triceps (the muscles facing outwards, the same way as your back).
 Contrary to popular belief, the triceps are actually larger than the biceps, but both muscles need to be worked to make sure you’re not lacking in any particular area.